trethore/RECAP/README.md

 *   `--git`: Automatically excludes files and directories listed in the `.gitignore` file found in the current directory.
 These exclusions are added to any specified via `--rmf`.
 *   `--dir <output_directory>`: Specifies the directory where the output file should be saved.
 Default is the current directory (`.`).
 *   `--name <output_filename>`: Specifies a custom name for the output file (without the `.txt` extension).
 If not provided, a timestamped name is generated.
+*   `--paste <api_key>`: Uploads the output to Pastebin using the provided developer API key instead of saving it locally.
+Prints the Pastebin URL to the console.
 *   `--clear`: Deletes all files in the current directory starting with `ctf-output`.
 Use with caution.

 ## Examples